 Your Academic Plan is an unofficial outline of the courses you need to complete your major.
 You use it as a guide to see how many more credits and required courses you need to complete your educational objective.

 The number of units to complete a Certificate or Associate Degree varies based on the major.
-Federal regulations allows for a maximum time frame not to exceed 150% of the published length of the academic program.
-For example: (Academic program of 60 units x 150% = 90 units for the Maximum Time Frame.
+Federal regulations allow for a maximum time frame not to exceed 150% of the published length of the academic program.
+(For example: Academic program of 60 units x 150% = 90 units for the Maximum Time Frame.)